Generating Preview Tables for Entity Graphs: Preview Discovery Problem

 By Definition~\ref{def:preview}, every vertex $\tau$ in a schema graph can serve as the key attribute of a candidate preview table, which also includes at least one non-key attribute---an edge incident on $\tau$.
 We use $\mathbb{T}$ to denote the space of all possible preview tables.
 A preview is a set of preview tables.
 We use $\mathbb{P}$ to denote the space of all possible previews.
 Note that $\mathbb{P} \subset 2^\mathbb{T}$, i.e., not every member of the power set $2^\mathbb{T}$ is a valid preview, because by Definition~\ref{def:preview} preview tables in a preview cannot have the same key attribute. {\flushleft \textbf{Problem Statement}}: Given an entity graph $G_d(V_d,E_d)$ and its corresponding schema graph $G_s(V_s,E_s)$, the \emph{preview discovery problem} is to find $\mathcal{P}_{opt}$---the optimal preview among all possible previews.
-We shall develop the notion of goodness for a preview and define its measures in Sec.~\ref{sec:scoring}.
+We shall develop the notions of goodness and optimality for a preview and define goodness measures in Sec.~\ref{sec:scoring}.

 Note that the preview discovery problem focuses on selecting key and non-key attributes for preview tables.
 It does not select tuples.
-As our goal is to help users attain a good initial understanding of the schema of an entity graph, it is only necessary to show a small number of tuples instead of all.
+As our goal is to help users attain a good initial understanding of the schema of an entity graph, we argue that it is only necessary to show a small number of tuples instead of all.
 Our current approach is to randomly select a few.
-How to define representativeness of tuples and choose the most representative tuples is left for future work.
+How to choose the most representative tuples is left for future work.